jameslkingsley/laravel-mentions/README.md

             // Model that will be mentioned
             'model' => 'App\User',

+            // Filter class that alters the query 'filter' => null,

             // The column that will be used to search the model 'column' => 'name',